Before we begin. A disclaimer.

 I wanna pick a good market.

 I have decided to take the rest of the month off.
-To reflect on the past two years and come up for a plan next year.
+To reflect on the past two years and come up with a plan for next year.

 Went from $50/month to $200/month, shut down Telemonetize, abandoned GitGardener, made Epilepsy Blocker free and went down to $100/month.